Gavin Newsom saying "What can I say? I just love traffic!"

 His reasons are his own, and we can only speculate as to what they are.
 All we can say for sure is that the Governor has set an arbitrary policy that will add thousands of additional cars to California's roadways.

-The policy is a return to office (RTO) mandate that requires all California state workers to work onsite at least 2 days per week, even though many state workers have been working effectively from home 5 days per week for the past four years, and in so doing have defrayed significant costs to California's taxpayers and the environment.
+The policy is a return to office (RTO) mandate that requires all California state workers to work onsite at least 4 days per week without operational need.
+Many state workers have worked effectively from home 5 days per week for over four years, and in so doing have defrayed significant costs to California's taxpayers and the environment.

-As of November of 2023, 37% of state employees work primarily from home.1 Gavin's return-to-office mandate will force an estimated 90,000 state workers on the roads throughout California; that means we can expect over 30,000 more cars in Sacramento and over 7,000 in Los Angeles during peak commuting hours.2
+Until the RTO mandate, 37% of state employees worked primarily from home.1 Gavin's return-to-office mandate will force an estimated 90,000 state workers on the roads throughout California; that means we can expect over 30,000 more cars in Sacramento and over 7,000 in Los Angeles during peak commuting hours.2

 Read About the Environmental Costs

-California is already failing to meet its climate goals,3 and 6 of the 10 most polluted cities in the country are located in California.4
+California is already failing to meet its climate goals,3 and over 25% of the most polluted cities in the country are located in California.4

-Over the last 2.25 years, state telework policies have prevented nearly 400,000 metric tons of carbon from being released into the atmosphere from daily commutes.5
+From 2021-2023, state telework policies prevented nearly 400,000 metric tons of carbon from being released into the atmosphere due to daily commutes.5

 Bar graph showing how many CO2 emissions will be created over a year due to Gavin's love of traffic.